 To create the most informative running hydration pack review, we researched countless models and consumer reviews, used our past experience, and consulted veteran runners to select an assortment of packs.
 We purchased them all from online retailers, filled them with the essentials (food, water, layers), strapped them on, and hit the trails.
-We covered hundreds of miles with the objective of learning the strengths and shortcomings of each — information we then pass on to you.
+We covered hundreds of miles to learn the strengths and shortcomings of each — information we then pass on to you.
 Below are the criteria and performance metrics we used to rate each product.

 Comfort